 - X-rays: To spot any physical abnormalities in the heart/valves.

-- EEchocardiogramsor Cardiac Echo’s: Charts the heart's structure using audio waves.
+- Echocardiograms or Cardiac Echo’s: Charts the heart's structure using audio waves.

 - Electrocardiography (ECG): Maps the heart by its electrical activity.

-Heart murmurs are usually a side effect of a larger problem, some of which (like high blood pressure) are treatable and avoidable, by avoiding heart infections due to contamination.
+Heart murmurs are usually a side effect of a larger problem, some of which (like high blood pressure) are not only avoidable but also treatable with early intervention.

 Common treatments for heart murmur related issues are: